 19. Shag Hairstyle for Thick Hair

 The classic shag is a heavily layered haircut defined by its choppy appearance.
-This can be beneficial for women with thick hair as the layers can remove weight from thicker textures, leaving you with gorgeous hair full of movement.
+This can benefit women with thick hair as the layers can remove weight from thicker textures, leaving you with gorgeous hair full of movement.
 It is also easier to manage and style.
-Women with thicker hair should also opt for a longer cut, and a medium-length or long shag is ideal.
+Women with thicker hair should also opt for a longer cut; a medium-length or long shag is ideal.
 The fringe around the face will frame it and highlight your best features; this can also be incredibly flattering.
 Add in a bit of styling mousse to enhance the texture of your hair, and enjoy the attention you will receive!

 20. Shag Haircut for Women Over 60

 If you are looking for a chic haircut that works on women of all ages, then there are very few better options than the shag.
 The cut was first popular in the 70s, created by barber Paul McGregor, but has come back because of its versatility.
 The choppy layers can be worn on various hair textures and adapted to suit different lengths, fringes, and coloring.
 It is a look that helps add texture and volume to your hair, which is great for older women as the hair naturally thins when we age, and the growth rate slows.
 The shag can suit almost anyone and can help achieve a youthful appearance with the face framing layers.